 Prince Henry Cliff walk

-We went around the cliffs, through the Eucalyptus forest from one viewing point to the next.
+We went around the cliffs, through the eucalyptus forest from one viewing platform to the next.
 The mountains really look spectacular from all angles, and you understand why they are called the Blue Mountains.
 We ended up taking the train back from Leura, tired and satisfied after our first long bush walk.